 Interview

-Expect a competitive interview process, often conducted swiftly due to the fast-moving nature of the actuarial market.
-On average, 2-3 interviews are standard, with a mix of in-person, online, formal and informal stages which may include:
+Expect a competitive interview process, often kicked off with an introductory call to ensure expectations are aligned from both parties.
+Then expect the process to be conducted swiftly due to the fast-moving nature of the actuarial market.
+On average, 2-3 interviews are standard at mid-career level, with a mix of in-person, online, formal and informal stages which may include:

 2. Competency-based: Expect questions about your experiences, motivations, and how you handle challenges.
 Use the STAR (Situation, Task, Action, Result) method to structure your responses.